Summary

-Financial institutions processed an estimated $1.8 quadrillion in global transactions in 2024, and fintech infrastructure handled a growing share of that volume.
+Financial institutions processed an estimated $1.8 quadrillion in global transactions in 2024, and fintech infrastructure handled a growing share of that volume, according to McKinsey’s Global Payments Report.
 Stripe alone processed $1 trillion.
 Adyen handled $970 billion.
-Visa and Mastercard, which increasingly operate as technology companies, processed a combined $14.8 trillion.
-Fintech is no longer an alternative to the financial system — it is the operating layer that makes the financial system function.
+Visa and Mastercard, which increasingly operate as technology companies rather than traditional card networks, processed a combined $14.8 […]

 S&P Global analysis found that 92% of financial institutions now use at least one fintech-provided service in their operations.
 Among the top 50 global banks, the average number of fintech vendor relationships exceeded 40 in 2024, up from 12 in 2018.
 These relationships span every operational area: payment processing, fraud detection, identity verification, regulatory reporting, customer onboarding, and data analytics.

-A typical online purchase in 2025 touches multiple layers of fintech infrastructure.
-A payment gateway (Stripe, Adyen, or Checkout.com) initiates the transaction.
-A fraud detection engine (Featurespace, Sardine, or Visa's AI systems) screens for unauthorized activity in milliseconds.
-A card network routes the authorization.
-A card issuer processes it.
-A settlement system clears the funds.
+The Infrastructure Stack Behind Every Financial Transaction A typical online purchase in 2025 touches multiple layers of fintech infrastructure.
+The payment gateway (Stripe, Adyen, or Checkout.com) initiates the transaction.
+A fraud detection engine (Featurespace, Sardine, or Visa’s AI systems) screens for unauthorized activity in milliseconds.

-Each layer involves specialized fintech companies: Marqeta and Galileo provide card issuance infrastructure, Modern Treasury and Plaid handle bank-to-bank money movement, Alloy and Socure verify customer identity, and ComplyAdvantage screens for money laundering.
+Modern Treasury and Plaid handle bank-to-bank money movement.
+Alloy and Socure verify customer identity.
+ComplyAdvantage and Chainalysis screen for money laundering.
 CB Insights estimated that the average financial transaction in a developed market passes through 5-7 distinct technology providers before completion.

-Banks depend on fintech infrastructure for a simple reason: building equivalent capabilities in-house takes longer and costs more.
-A bank that wants to launch a digital lending product can either build a custom underwriting engine over 12-24 months at a cost of $10-30 million, or integrate with a fintech lending infrastructure provider like Blend, Upstart, or Amount in 3-6 months at per-transaction fees that align with revenue generation.
+Why Banks Depend on Fintech Infrastructure Banks depend on fintech infrastructure for a simple reason: building equivalent capabilities in-house takes longer and costs more.
+A bank that wants to launch a digital lending product has two options.
+Option one: build a custom underwriting engine, integrate with credit bureaus, develop a loan servicing platform, and create a customer-facing application.

 Source